ARE YOU AN INDEPENDENT CONTRACTOR? THE TRUTH ABOUT MISCLASSIFICATION AND YOUR RIGHTS AS A WORKER.

 These standards show that it is not about how you are labeled but the work arrangement.
 One or any of them changes your relationship, and you are entitled to certain benefits not given to independent contractors.

 Stop your employer from misclassifying you and protect your rights.
-We recommend educating yourself and speaking with a skilled independent contractor misclassification attorney.
+We recommend educating yourself and speaking with a skilled independent contractor misclassification attorney in Tampa.
 You may be entitled to compensation because your employer intentionally or unintentionally classified you as an independent contractor.

 Large and small companies around the country were misclassifying workers as independent contractors.
 These companies have been found liable for overtime and minimum wage violations.
 They want to avoid paying taxes, benefits, and higher wages to get around labor laws.
 Those industries where this practice is the most prevalent include